sarken/frontend-docs-test/patterns/regions.md

   </ol>
 </div>

-<h3 id="header-region">Header region</h3>
+## Header region

-The header is the first region, styled in [ 13-group-blurb.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/03-region-header.css).
-It contains our branding, the main navigation, and depending on whether or not you are logged in, the log in or greeting block.
+The header is the first region, styled in [03-region-header.css](https://github.com/otwcode/otwarchive/blob/master/public/stylesheets/site/2.0/03-region-header.css).
+It contains our branding, the main navigation, and depending on whether or not you are logged in, the login or greeting block.

 <div class="diagram">
   <ol>